10 rock stars with surprising hobbies

 The Metallica frontman has famously indulged in various pursuits to occupy his downtime, whether it’s hunting wild animals, collecting massive custom cars or building tables.
 In fact, he recently combined the two by releasing a coffee table book about his four-wheeled treasures, Reclaimed Rust: The Four-Wheeled Creations of James Hetfield.
 But most surprising of all is that he’s something of an apiarist: a beekeeper.
-Speaking on The Joe Rogan Experience podcast, Hetfield revealed: “If you’re wearing black, they’ll all attack you.
+Speaking on The Joe Rogan Experience podcast, Papa Het revealed: “If you’re wearing black, they’ll all attack you.
 They think you’re a bear.
 If you’ve just eaten bananas, there’s a smell or something in it that’s similar to their attack pheromone that they set off, so there’s a few things that I’ve learned over the years.”
 To be fair, he did drop a hint on the Master Of Puppets track, The Thing That Should Not Bee.
 Bee.
 Anyone?
 Come on!

 Serena Cherry – Rollercoasters

-The Svalbard guitarist has more than a passing fondness for rollercoasters.
+The Svalbard vocalist/guitarist has more than a passing fondness for rollercoasters.
 The self-confessed ‘theme park nerd’ has a tattoo of Thorpe Park’s Saw ride inked into her right arm and documents her heart-stopping experiences for the rollercoaster enthusiast community.
 Her favourite fact?
 “Anneke Van Giersbergen from The Gathering is the voice of the White Women on the [Dutch steel Dive Coaster] Baron 1989,” she once tweeted.
 Probably while doing a loop-the-loop or that thing where you lift your hands but every nerve in your body says you really, really shouldn’t.

 Maynard James Keenan – Winemaking

 “Can I just shock you?
 I like wine… At any one time, I have nine bottles of wine in my house.”
 Not our words, but the words of Norfolk’s greatest broadcaster, Alan Partridge.
 Impressive stuff, but one musician who has a significantly larger collection of plonk is the Tool frontman, who once revealed he had a 6000-bottle collection at his home.
 They’re probably stored in those little wood and wire racks you can get at any home furnishing store.
-He’s also one of the few rock stars who’ve turned their passion into a genuine money spinner, as he owns the Caduceus Cellars winery in Arizona, where a bottle of 2015 Nagual del Marzo will set you back $70.
+He’s also one of the few rock stars who has turned their passion into a genuine money spinner, as he owns the Caduceus Cellars winery in Arizona, where a bottle of 2015 Nagual del Marzo will set you back $70.
 This ain’t the cheap and cheerful stuff from the corner shop.

 Steve Harris – Football

 Try looking for a photo of the Iron Maiden bassist not sporting the claret and blue of his beloved West Ham United.
 It’s next to impossible.
 His bass sports the club’s badge, his strap is wrapped in the team’s scarf and often wears sweatbands bearing the team’s colours.
-Before he formed Iron Maiden and changed the sound of heavy metal forever, Harris was on the club’s books and regularly leads the band’s touring football team against local sides on tour.
+Before he formed Maiden and changed the sound of heavy metal forever, Steve was on the club’s books and regularly leads the band’s touring football team against local sides on tour.
 An honourable mention goes to IDLES bassist Adam Devonshire – he played for Plymouth Argyle briefly – who has amassed an impressive collection of Newcastle United shirts over the years.

 Steve Albini – Poker